Sports Medicine Diagnosis, Treatment, and Rehabilitation

 The board-certified, fellowship-trained orthopaedic doctors at Orthopaedic Associates of Central Maryland have expertise in the specialty of sports medicine.
 Our doctors and sports medicine specialists diagnose, treat, and rehabilitate sports-related conditions and injuries, as well as help athletes improve their performance.
 For your convenience, we offer on-site diagnostic imaging and have an on-site surgical center.

 Are you an injured athlete?
-Call (410) 644-1880 for a same-day urgent need appointment at our Catonsville, Columbia, or Eldersburg sports medicine clinic, or schedule an appointment with our secure online form.
+Call (410) 644-1880 for a same-day urgent need appointment at our Catonsville, Columbia, Eldersburg, or Fulton sports medicine clinic, or schedule an appointment with our secure online form.

 CONDITIONS WE TREAT

 The Achilles tendon is the most powerful tendon in the human body.
 Tendons are strong tissues that connect muscles to bone.
 The Achilles tendon is located in the lower back part of the leg and works with the calf muscles to provide forceful foot movements.

 Achilles tendon ruptures most commonly occur as a result of sports injuries.
 People with weakened and inflamed tendons are especially susceptible to injury.

 The anterior cruciate ligament (ACL) is one of the most commonly injured ligaments in the knee.
 Ligaments are strong nonelastic fibers that connect our bones together.
 The ACL crosses inside of the knee, connecting the thighbone (femur) to the lower leg.
 It provides stability to the knee joint.

 ACL tears most commonly occur in very active people or athletes.
 The ACL can tear completely or partially.
 When this happens, it is common to see other surrounding knee structures damaged as well.
 Some cases of ACL tears are treated with nonsurgical methods.
 However, there are several surgical options that successfully restore knee strength and stability.